 Just arrived and wondering where to eat in Hong Kong?
-Add these four tried and tested restaurants to your must-do dining list.
+Add these three tried and tested restaurants to your must-do dining list.

 Waterfront Bar & Terrace